timpostuvan/Video-K-Net/README.md

 ### Training on KITTI-STEP

-1. First, pretrain K-Net on Cityscapes-STEP dataset.
+1. Pretrain K-Net on Cityscapes-STEP dataset.
 This step is very important to improve the segmentation performance.

 Cityscape-STEP follows the format of STEP: 17 stuff classes and 2 thing classes.